 Easy Tuscan White Bean Soup

 Refrigerator Storage

-Allow the soup to cool to room temperature before transferring it to an airtight container.
-Store in the refrigerator for up to 4 days.
-When reheating, add a splash of water or broth to restore the original consistency, as the beans will continue to thicken the broth over time.
+Transfer the cooled soup to an airtight container and store it in the fridge for up to 4 days.
+The flavors actually improve after a night, as the herbs continue to infuse.
+When reheating, add a splash of water or broth to restore the desired consistency.

 Freezing Instructions

-Portion the soup into freezer‑safe bags or containers, leaving about an inch of headspace for expansion.
+Portion the soup into freezer‑safe bags or containers, leaving about an inch of headspace.
 Freeze for up to 3 months.
-To thaw, place the bag in the refrigerator overnight, then reheat gently on the stovetop, stirring occasionally.
+To thaw, move it to the fridge overnight, then reheat gently on the stovetop, stirring occasionally.

 Reheating Methods

-Reheat on the stovetop over medium‑low heat, stirring frequently to prevent sticking.
-For a microwave, heat in 1‑minute intervals, stirring between each, until hot throughout.
+Reheat on the stovetop over low heat, stirring frequently to prevent sticking.
+If the soup looks too thick, stir in a tablespoon of water or broth per cup to loosen it.
 The trick to reheating without drying it out?
-A splash of lemon juice or a drizzle of olive oil right before serving revives the bright flavors.
+A splash of olive oil or a drizzle of lemon juice right before serving revives the bright flavors.

 ❓ Frequently Asked Questions

-Yes!
-A sprinkle of grated Pecorino Romano or Parmesan adds a salty, umami boost.
-Add the cheese just before serving so it melts lightly into the hot broth without clumping.
+A sprinkle of grated Pecorino Romano or Parmesan adds a salty, nutty finish that complements the herbs.
+Add it just before serving so it melts slightly but doesn’t overpower the delicate flavors.

+Easy Tuscan White Bean Soup